 Welcome to my blog, Rock on Boston!

-I am currently a Junior at Endicott College in Beverly, MA, studying communications.
-For those of you who don’t live in Massachusetts, I grew up in the small town, Sudbury or also known as “the Bury.”
-I’m sure none of you have ever heard Sudbury but it’s about 45 minutes from Boston and Endicott is near Salem, MA, which I’m sure most of you have heard about.
+I am currently a Senior (I can’t believe it) at Endicott College in Beverly, MA, and I am studying communications.
+For those of you who don’t live in Massachusetts, I grew up in Sudbury (or “the Bury” for people who live in Sudbury).
+I’m sure none of you have ever heard Sudbury but it’s about 45-minutes from Boston and Endicott is near Salem.

-As I grew up as a kid, I remember how my father would play: Train, The Goo Goo Dolls, Matchbox 20, The Rolling Stones, The Beach Boys, etc… in my house.
-In my house, we have a cabinet that is filled with every CD you could think of and in my basement my every record you could think of.
-We’ve never used my record player but we will when that day comes.
-Every weekend, I would go to our CD cabinet and pick out a new CD and listen to new bands/artist for the week.
-I remember listening to Train’s album, My Private Nation, and Maroon 5’s album, Songs About Jane.
+When I was growing up I remember how my father played: Train, The Goo Goo Dolls, Matchbox 20, The Rolling Stones, The Beach Boys, etc… throughout my house and outside.
+By my T.V. we have a cabinet that is filled with every CD and in my basement we have every record you could think of.
+Every weekend I listened to a new band/artist for the week.
+I honestly really remember listening to Train’s album, My Private Nation and Maroon 5’s album, Songs About Jane.

-When I was in middle school my dad purchased tickets to see Coldplay perform at the Comcast Center in Mansfield, MA for my whole family.
-Even though we had horrible seats I was immediately hooked to the concert scene.
-I just loved watching the band perform live and being so close to them when they came close to our seats to perform a song.
+In middle school my dad purchased tickets to Coldplay’s concert.
+Even though my family had horrible seats I was hooked to attending concerts.
 I loved singing along with the crowd and shouting the lyrics.
 It was a really special moment for me when I watched Chris Martin sing one of my favorite songs, “The Scientist.”

-Concerts have been our thing since then.
+Ever since Coldplay’s concert, my dad and I go to concerts together.
+It’s been our bonding moment/time.
 For my birthday present in high school he brought me to Train’s and Maroon 5’s concert.